Plant & Animal Species Guide

 Liatris

-Liatris, also known as cattail, grows to be 2-5 feet tall.
+Liatris, also known as Cattail, grows to be two to five feet tall.
 Most of this height comes from the flower spike, which resembles a cat’s tail.
-However, unlike a cat’s soft tail, the liatris’ flower spike is very coarse.
+However, unlike a cat’s soft tail, the Liatris’ flower spike is very coarse.
 More info: Audubon

 Insects

-As you walk around Exploration Green, be on the lookout for several bee boxes that have been built as a habitat for bees!
-Honeybees, leaf cutters, and mason bees are some of the most common bees for our area.
-Honeybees, although they are not native, are a natural species, meaning they do not take on the characteristics of an invasive species.
+As you walk around Exploration Green, keep an eye out for several bee boxes that have been built provide habitat for bees!
+Honeybees, Leaf Cutters, and Mason bees are some of the most common bees for our area.
+Honeybees, although they are not native, are a natural species, meaning they do not demonstrate the characteristics of an invasive species.
 All bees serve a multitude of purposes, including the pollination of plants and the production of honey.
 Did you know that no bees are native to the Americas?

 Gulf Fritillary

-The Gulf Fritillary butterfly is bright orange with black spots, not to be confused with a monarch.
-Its host plant is the passionflower, which the butterfly uses to lay its eggs on.
-When the eggs turn into larvae, the passionflower plant is quickly eaten.
+The Gulf Fritillary butterfly is bright orange with black spots, not to be confused with a Monarch butterfly.
+Its host plant is the Passionflower, which the butterfly uses to lay its eggs on.
+When the eggs turn into larvae, the Passionflower plant is quickly eaten.
 More info: University of Florida.

 Giant Swallowtail